przemyslawpluta/mongo-edu/README.md

 ### Videos and closed captions

 Download all available videos from lists present in the `wiki` pages for any given week.
+If there are no lists present in `wiki` add `--cw` to search through the main courseware pages.

 Add `--cc` to download closed captions with the videos and `--hq` to get high quality videos.

 ![screenshot](https://raw.github.com/przemyslawpluta/mongo-edu/gh-pages/images/me-videos-master.gif)